nbarhamvc/scriptarchive/README.md

 - Docker images - containing our wrappers for use in CI pipelines.
 [See this link to the images](https://hub.docker.com/u/veracode).

-- Manual - You can use the web interface to manually conduct all scan types, with the exception of Agent-based SCA.
+- Manual - You can use the web interface to manually conduct all scan types, with the exception of Agent-based SCA - useful as a fall-back in case pipelines stop working.

 # Example of how scan types *could* be integrated